-Health educators work in healthcare facilities like hospitals and nursing homes.
+There were approximately 59,000 health educators employed in 2020.
+They work in healthcare facilities like hospitals and nursing homes.
 They work with students in elementary, middle and high schools as well as colleges.
 They are employed by businesses and organizations that strive to promote healthy lifestyles.

 For more advanced positions or if you want a US government job as a health educator, you will have to earn a master's degree in a discipline like public health education, community health education, school health education or health promotion.
 The bachelor's degree you will need for admittance to one of these program can be in another major.

+In addition to formal education and certification, one also needs certain soft skills, or personal qualities to succeed in this occupation.
 Given that their primary function is teaching, it is imperative that those who aspire to become health educators are good at providing instruction as well as interacting with people.
-They must also have good writing skills, necessary for putting together the written material used in teaching.
-Analytical and writing skills are also important.
+Good writing skills are needed for putting together the written material used in teaching.
+Analytical and problem solving skills are also important.

 Use the Salary Wizard at Salary.com to find out how much a Health Educator currently earns in your city.